mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 **Trends in GUI development.**
 The use of Web frontend technologies for GUI development for both mobile and desktop is gaining more and more popularity.
 Compared with the traditional approach of writing a native, dedicated application for each platform, it brings many benefits, including:

-* the deployment process is simplified, especially in case of browser applications, where new version is immediately available to users;
+* the deployment process is simplified, especially in case of browser applications;
-* there are many frameworks and libraries available, multiple programming styles are supported like object-oriented or functional programming;
+* multiple programming styles are supported, including functional and object-oriented;
-* there is a wide choice of tools like linters, transpilers, build tools, editors and other utilities appreciated by developers;
+* there is a wide choice of tools like transpilers, build tools, editors and other utilities;
-* over 250,000 open source packages are available in npm, which is the standard repository for Javascript and other frontend code;
+* lots of open source frameworks, libraries and packages are available;
-* the applications are portable between platforms thanks to the projects like Electron [@www-electron] or Apache Cordova [@www-cordova].
+* portability thanks to the projects like Electron [@www-electron] or Apache Cordova [@www-cordova].

 There are also disadvantages of using web technologies [@charland2011mobile], like performance degradation and limitations in UI, but this are the costs